SW1X DAC 1

-SW1X have a wide range of products, and within each product category there are again several versions.
+SW1X has a wide range of products, and within each product category, there are again several versions.
 While initially perhaps confusing, this is actually a very good strategy that makes it possible to get precisely the right product for every taste and system.
-The DAC 1 is the entry level SW1X DAC, available in several versions, of which two are tested here: the DAC 1 with passive I/U conversion and the DAC 1 with active I/U conversion.
+The DAC 1 is the entry-level SW1X DAC, available in several versions, of which two are tested here: the DAC 1 with passive I/U conversion and the DAC 1 with active I/U conversion.

 Review sample kindly supplied by SW1X Audio